How it works

 Created employees can obviously not log in to the portal and are only suitable to divert calls to.

-If you do not want to expose the real names of your employees from a privacy point of view, just use a nickname or their initials as a name
+If you do not want to expose the real names of your employees from a privacy point of view, just use a nickname or their initials as a name.
+If you even do not want to expose the phone numbers of the employees, look at the Privacy section

 The number of employees you can divert calls to, is practically unlimited; you just pay per Divertizer.
-Also the number of calendars is not limited.
+Also the number of calendars is unlimited.

 Yes.
 As receiving SMS is free wherever you are and diverting calls is done on the Divertizer, there is no difference from a Divertizer point of view.